- Common name: Barren-ground Caribou

 Caribou and people

 - To hunt caribou, native peoples built fences with poles and brush, as long as 1.5 kilometres with numerous openings with snares.
 Caribou were chased into the fence where hunters waited with bows and arrows or spears.

 - All parts of the caribou were traditionally used including the bones for utensils, sinews for thread and fat to produce light and heat.

 - The Forty Mile Herd also known as “The Goldrush Herd” fed many gold seekers along the Yukon River from Whitehorse to the Klondike and beyond to Fairbanks, Alaska.
 It was one of the largest caribou herds and also became one of the most exploited.

-- The Porcupine Caribou Management Board includes government agencies and user communities in Yukon and NWT in the joint management of that herd.
+- The Porcupine Caribou Management Board includes government agencies and user communities in the Yukon and NWT in the joint management of that herd.